adobe/stock-api-libjava/README.md

     * `config` - the stock configuration object of `StockConfig` type.

 * Returns:
-    * `LicenseResponse` - The response object containing the asset content id, purchase details, license state results matching the request object returned by `getContentInfo` , `getContentLicense`, `getMemberProfile`,`abandonLicense` method.
+    * `License` object that can be used to call its various methods for licensing,abonding or to get the license info of the stock images

 #### License Request
  In order to call `License` APIs you need to create `LicenseRequest` object for licensing assets, for getting licensing information about a specific asset for specific user, for notifying the system when a user abandons a licensing operation, for getting the licensing capabilities for a specific user.